The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Introduction

-On the real line it is well known that the Gaussian kernel yields the only causal family under suitable assumptions \citep{Lindeberg1994}.
-Nevertheless, violation of causality will usually only matter for relatively small "critical" scales \citep{hallminottezhang04}, and other (compactly supported) kernels may be used without too much concern as long as the true number of modes is small.
-However, for the SiZer it appears to be difficult to decide for given data whether and when such a critical scale is achieved and hence causality violation may be a concern.
+On the real line, it is well known that the Gaussian kernel yields the only causal family under suitable assumptions (Lindeberg \cite{Lindeberg1994}).
+Nevertheless, violation of causality will usually only matter for relatively small ``critical'' scales (Hall \textit{et al.} \cite {hallminottezhang04}), and other (compactly supported) kernels may be used without too much concern as long as the true number of modes is small.
+However, for the SiZer it appears to be difficult to decide for given data whether and when such a critical scale is achieved, and hence causality violation may be a concern.

-The above quoted circular SiZer method of \cite{OliveiraCrujeirasRodrigues-Casal2013} is a numerical extension of the SiZer methodology from the line to the circle based on the von-Mises kernel $\propto e^{\kappa \cos (\cdot -\mu)}$ with variable concentration parameter $\kappa$ playing the role of the (inverse) bandwidth.
-The von Mises density is often considered as the natural counterpart of the Gaussian on the circle, e.g. maximizing entropy with given mean \citep[Scn.
-3.5.4]{mardiajupp00}.
-For circular nonparametric smoothing this kernel has also been used, e.g. in \citep{FisherMarron2001,Taylor2008}.
-However, Lemma 1 of \cite{Munk1999} states that the von Mises kernel is variation diminishing of order 2 if and only if $0\leq \kappa \leq 1/2$.
-From our Theorem \ref{various-axioms:th} it follows now that a convolution with a von Mises distribution with concentration parameter $\kappa > 1/2$ violates circular causality (\ref{var-dimi-intro:def}).
-Figure \ref{von-Mises:fig} shows such an example where the convolution with a von Mises kernel increases the number of modes (maxima) from two to three.
+The above quoted circular SiZer method of Oliveira \textit{et al.} \cite {OliveiraCrujeirasRodrigues-Casal2013} is a numerical extension of the SiZer methodology from the line to the circle based on the von-Mises kernel $g(e^{it}) \sim\exp(\kappa\cos(t - \mu))$ with variable concentration parameter $\kappa$ playing the role of the (inverse) bandwidth.
+The von Mises density is often considered as the natural counterpart of the Gaussian on the circle, for example, maximizing entropy with given mean ({Mardia} and {Jupp} \cite{mardiajupp00}, Section~3.5.4).
+For circular nonparametric smoothing, this kernel has also been used, for example, in Fisher and Marron \cite{FisherMarron2001}, Taylor \cite{Taylor2008}.
+However, Lemma~1 of Munk \cite{Munk1999} states that the von Mises kernel is not variation diminishing (i.e., the number of sign changes is not nonincreasing under smoothing, cf. Definition~\ref{variation-diminishing:def}) for $\kappa>1/2$ (the precise statement is that ``order 2 variation diminishing''~-- which implies variation diminishing -- holds if and only if $0\leq\kappa\leq1/2$).
+From our Theorem~\ref {various-axioms:th}, it follows now that a convolution with a von Mises distribution with concentration parameter $\kappa> 1/2$ violates circular causality (\ref{var-dimi-intro:def}).
+Figure~\ref{von-Mises:fig} shows such an example where the convolution with a von Mises kernel increases the number of modes (maxima) from two to three.
 As a consequence, the von Mises kernel seems questionable in the context of the SiZer since a lower bound for the number of modes of the smoothed density does not imply a lower bound for those of the true underlying density.
-Therefore the question remains whether a circular causal kernel exists admitting a circular scale space approach.
+Therefore, the question remains whether a circular causal kernel exists admitting a circular scale space approach.